lowlighter/gracidea/CONTRIBUTING.md

 ## ℹ️ Prerequisites
 * Setup [tiled map editor](https://github.com/mapeditor/tiled)

 > ⚠️ **ALWAYS BACKUP YOUR CHANGES BEFORE PULLING!** Unlike code conflicts, maps and sprite conflicts cannot be easily solved

 ## 📝 Guidelines
 * Changes should be located on a few chunks from the same area
-  * Pull requested will automatically be rejected when editing a large amount of chunks or tiles that are too far away one from another
+  * Pull request will automatically fail tests when editing a large amount of chunks or tiles that are too far away one from another
-* Changes must be backed up (provide links in pull requests) by:
+* Changes must be backed up by (in the following order):
-  * Core games, and eventually spin-offs
+  * Core games
+  * Side games
   * Official artworks
   * Anime and manga
 * Fixes (e.g. missing tiles or wrong tiles) do not need to be documented
-* Minor arrangements are accepted provided they are revelant
+* Minor arrangements are accepted provided they are revelant (e.g. displaying indoor maps in overworld)

 ## ☢️ Solving conflicts
 * For maps editions: